Slay the Spire: Development

 Originally, enemies did not show their next intended action as is common to most turn-based role-playing video games, but this design did not mesh well with the roguelike nature of permadeath.
 During playtests, they found that players were confused about the number of card abilities without any clear situation to apply them.
 They first created a "Next Turn" system where the player could select individual targets to see what their chosen action would be in part of the game's user interface.
 The "Next Turn" system brought something unique to the game, according to Giovannetti, and enabled them to create new buffs and debuffs that were easy to describe to players through the interface.
 However, from a user-interface perspective, there were still issues particularly when multiple enemies were present.
 They then transitioned from the "Next Turn" to the new "Intents" system, which used icons to represent the enemy's next move, though originally this lacked exact numbers for attack values, instead representing certain ranges of attacks by different weapons.
 Giovannetti felt they didn't want to present too many numbers to players to overwhelm them and make the game off-putting, but they discovered through playtesters that having the numbers available was more engaging, did not require the player to have to memorize what each symbol meant, and enabled players to create new strategies.
 The approach for players to progress through the spires with branching pathways and random events was inspired by FTL: Faster Than Light.

 Upon its early access initial release in November 2017, the game featured two playable characters with plans for at least a third to be added during the early access period.
 Giovannetti said that while they could add more cards for a character's card pool, they found having about 75 different cards available was the right balance to give some potential strategy to the player; having too many card types would make deck construction during runs much more haphazard, an issue that Netrunner had faced.
-Charlie Hall of Polygon found that, in contrast to most other early access titles, the game's mechanics and core gameplay was already well-developed at the start and found that the sustained weekly updates made the game more attractive to potential buyers.
-Giovannetti credits indirect feedback from watching online streamers play the game during early access to help improve its balance, as he said "A streamer isn’t going to be afraid to speak their minds or insult you – they probably don’t even know you’re there most of the time."
+Charlie Hall of Polygon found that, in contrast to most other early access titles, the game's mechanics and core gameplay were already well-developed at the start and found that the sustained weekly updates made the game more attractive to potential buyers.
+Giovannetti credits indirect feedback from watching online streamers play the game during early access to help improve its balance, as he said "A streamer isn't going to be afraid to speak their minds or insult you – they probably don't even know you're there most of the time."